fluentpython/orablog/idiomatic.rst

     for i, c in enumerate(s):
         print(i, '->', c)

-Together with tuple unpacking, the ``enumerate`` generator provides an elegant solution to retrieving indexes and items from any iterable -- while avoiding common off-by-one bugs when manually incrementing indexes.
-By the way, ``enumerate`` takes a second argument to set the starting index, useful when you need the item numbering to start at 1, instead of 0.
+Together with tuple unpacking, the ``enumerate`` `generator function <https://docs.python.org/3/library/functions.html#enumerate>`_ provides an elegant solution to retrieving indexes and items from any iterable -- while avoiding common off-by-one bugs when manually incrementing indexes.
+By the way, ``enumerate`` takes an optional ``start`` argument to initialize the index counter -- handy when you need the item numbering to start at 1, instead of 0.

-Knowing all 68 built-in functions is a good way to improve your Python fluency.
+Knowing all `68 built-in functions <https://docs.python.org/3/library/functions.html>`_ is a good way to improve your Python fluency.
 Functions like ``enumerate`` and ``zip`` are designed to aid ``for`` loops, while others like ``all``, ``any`` and ``sum`` make explicit loops unnecessary.
 What these functions do is not rocket science, but your program will be harder to read if you code by hand the logic provided by them.
 They are built-in because they solve common coding problems.
 Other built-ins exist to provide fundamental services.
 And of course, there are the built-in types.
-Take a look at all the methods and operators supported by ``set``: they can simplify a lot of program logic.
-That's no accident -- set theory and boolean logic are closely releted.
+Take a look at all the `methods and operators <https://docs.python.org/3/library/stdtypes.html#types-set>`_ supported by ``set``: they can simplify a lot of program logic.
+That's no accident -- set theory and  logic are closely related fields.

 Now suppose you want to make a list with the vowels that appear in a string.
 Here's one way to do it: